telerik/fiddler-everywhere-docs/knowledge-base/configure-fiddler-on-fedora.md

 ## Solution

 1. Install and open the Fiddler Everywhere application on Fedora, CentOS, RedHat, or other Linux distribution.
-In case the distribution provides the dkpg-reconfigure command, proceed with [the standard instructions]({%slug configuration-get-started%}#configure-on-linux).
+If the distribution provides the dkpg-reconfigure command, proceed with [the standard instructions]({%slug configuration-get-started%}#configure-on-linux).
 Otherwise, proceed to the next step.

-1. Export the Fiddler Everywhere root certificate via __Settings__ > __HTTPS__ > __Advanced Settings__ > __Export Root Certificate to Desktop__.
+1. Export the Fiddler Everywhere root certificate through __Settings__ > __HTTPS__ > __Advanced Settings__ > __Export Root Certificate to Desktop__.

 1. Open a terminal and copy the exported certificate to the shared certificate storage directory: